CharitiniChalakateva/Game_crpt/README.md

 (IV) player.cpp: the file that contains the function to input the player's effort.

+(V) stop_player.h: the file "stopplayer.h" contains the declaration of the StopPlayer class, which represents the player in the game.
+It contains private data members for the player's name, his grade, the number of attempts he has made, and the secret number he must guess.

 ->In the 'game.h' exists the #ifndef GAME_H statement.
 This belongs to the Conditional Compilation technique, which is used to avoid errors related to multiple inclusion of a header file in different code files.